logo dutch-coffeeshops.com

 Coffeeshops & Cannabis Guide

-To enter a coffee shop in the Netherlands you need to be 18+ and show any time your pasport or ID card. (don't be surprised they also ask for it when you are 65+) Tourists or foreigners are welcome in most cities, except some cities around the border with Belgium or Germany.
+To enter a coffee shop in the Netherlands, you need to be 18+ and show your passport or ID card at any time.
+(Don't be surprised if they ask for it even when you are 65+.)
+Tourists and foreigners are welcome in most cities, except in some cities near the border with Belgium or Germany.

-Maastricht, Breda for exemple refuse tourists to avoid drug tourism.
-There you only can enter if you are a dutch citizen or live in Holland temporarely for work or study.
-If you can't find a coffeeshop near by you, than proberly you are to close to a school, it is forbidden to exploit a coffeeshop within 500 meters.
-Many coffee shops are disapeared sinds the government implanted this law.
+Maastricht and Breda, for example, refuse tourists to avoid drug tourism.
+There, you can only enter if you are a Dutch citizen or temporarily living in the Netherlands for work or study.
+If you can't find a coffee shop nearby, you are probably too close to a school, as it is forbidden to operate a coffee shop within 500 meters of one.
+Many coffee shops have disappeared since the government implemented this law.

 Are you a coffee shop owner or a regular visitor?

-Please help us to keep this coffeeshop guide up to date, take a look at your page and check if the info is still as it is, like opening hours and leave us some information in the comment section below the specific coffeeshop page.
-Even better, if you own a coffeeshop, claim your page!
+Please help us keep this coffee shop guide up to date!
+Take a look at your page and check if the information, such as opening hours, is still correct.
+If you notice any changes, leave us a comment in the section below the specific coffee shop page.

 Coffee shops near me, by city: